Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-Day 13 Saly - Joal Fadiouth, Senegal - Fly to Conakry, Guinea
+Day 13 Saly - Joal Fadiouth - Dakar, Senegal - Fly to Conakry, Guinea

 Afternoon transfer to the airport for our flight to Conakry.
 This country is often confused with its neighbour Guinea-Bissau to the north.
 For easier distinction, Guinea is commonly referred to as Guinea Conakry, Conakry being its capital city and the largest city.
 Despite its unique beauty and magnificence, Guinea is rarely visited by tourists.
-Guinea's mineral wealth makes it potentially one of Africa's richest countries, but its people are among the poorest in West Africa.
-Rarely visited by tourists, the tourism industry here is poorly developed.
+Guinea's mineral wealth makes it potentially one of Africa's richest countries, but its people are among the poorest in West Africa and the tourism industry here is poorly-developed.

 Overnight in Conakry.